sindresorhus/execa/docs/windows.md

 }
 ```

-When using other Windows shells (such as Powershell or WSL), Execa performs `cmd.exe`-specific automatic quoting by default.
+When using other Windows shells (such as PowerShell or WSL), Execa performs `cmd.exe`-specific automatic quoting by default.
 This is a problem since Powershell uses different quoting rules.
 This can be disabled using the [`windowsVerbatimArguments: true`](api.md#optionswindowsverbatimarguments) option.

 ```js
 if (isWindows) {